 During her tenure, Dr. Lubwama has grown YWCA Kalamazoo in a multitude of ways.
 From expanding existing programs to creating new programs to ensure the needs of the women and families in Kalamazoo are being met, Dr. Lubwama’s presence has been felt throughout our community and has impacted the lives of its residents.
 The growth that Dr. Lubwama has overseen since her arrival in 2014 is evident across all of YWCA Kalamazoo’s Strategic Focus Areas – Advocacy and Systems Change, Improving the Lives of Children, Promoting Maternal and Child Health, and Caring for Victims of Abuse.

-Dr. Lubwama believes that equity is achieved through policies, practices and procedures that catalyst systems changes and close disparities.
-“I believe that equity is achieved through policies, practices, and procedures that catalyst systems changes and closes disparities.
-I,” she said.
+Dr. Lubwama believes “that equity is achieved through policies, practices, and procedures that catalyst systems change and close disparities”.